4shadoww/hakkuframework/readme.md

 ####What is µSploit Framework?

-* µSploit framework is very basic exploit/penetration test tool framework.
+* µSploit framework is collection of simple penetration testing tools
+* Tools will be used with simple cli
-* µSploit framework is aimed to be easy to use.
+* µSploit framework is aimed to be easy to use
-* Has been inspired by websploit and metasploit.
+* Has been inspired by websploit and metasploit

 ####What will i need to run µSploit framework?

-µSploit framework is written in python 3, and developed on ubuntu.
+µSploit framework is written in python 3, and developed on mainly on Arch Linux.
-So you will need GNU/Linux based operating system, python 3, and the dependencies.
+So you will need Linux based operating system, python 3, and the dependencies.

 ####How i can get started?